Avishekbhattacharjee/pyStringss/README.md

 # pyStringss
-This is package of String Generator Bot
+This is a package of String Generator Bot.
+Use the package with the code available.